-“Every time you touch a school bus, make it safer than it was before,” Lloyd Givens advised school bus technicians and inspectors at the National Association for Pupil Transportation (NAPT) Summit in Columbus, Ohio last fall.
+“Every time you touch a school bus, make it safer than it was before,” Lloyd Gibbons advised school bus technicians and inspectors at the National Association for Pupil Transportation (NAPT) Summit in Columbus, Ohio last fall.

 The National Institute for Automotive Service Excellence produces the ASE test series for vehicle maintenance workers.
-The “S” series for school bus certification was developed at the request of NAPT.
+The “S” Series for school bus certification was developed at the request of NAPT.

 Commans said he has noticed through his work in the western U.S. that more and more districts are requiring their school bus technicians to have ASE certification, even if the state does not make it mandatory.
 Some districts even offer a stipend or a higher hourly wage if the technician holds ASE certificates.

-Additionally, Commans provides state conferences with ‘mock,’ tests including retired questions to use as part of technician competitions held there.
+Additionally, Commans provides state conferences with ‘mock’ tests including retired questions to use as part of technician competitions held there.

-Combining both written and hands-on skills testing with a networking opportunity resulted in the America’s Best School Bus Inspector & Technician Skills & Training Competition, which was developed by Joe Scesny, Marshall Casey and Bill Tousley for NAPT in 2004.
-For the past four years, it has been held during the NAPT Summit every fall, after originally being held at sponsor locations, such as Michelin and Federal Way Public Schools in Washington state.
+Combining both written and hands-on skills testing with a networking opportunity resulted in the America’s Best School Bus Inspector & Technician Skills and Training Competition, which was developed by Joe Scesny, Marshall Casey and Bill Tousley for NAPT in 2004.
+For the past four years, it has been held during the NAPT Summit every fall after originally being held at sponsor locations, such as Michelin and Federal Way Public Schools in Washington state.

-“Advancing technology has changed some of the components for which we provide training on, as well as some of the diagnostic workstations for our competitors,” he said.
+“Advancing technology has changed some of the components for which we provide training on as well as some of the diagnostic workstations for our competitors,” he said.

 Scesny, a retired lead vehicle inspector for the New York State Department of Transportation, shared that the training and competition phases of America’s Best work well together.

 The gathering of school bus technicians and inspectors from around the country lends an interesting perspective to training and conversations taking place during the event, Scesny added.
-Attendees would often provide an inside look at situations being used as training examples, because they were there.
+Attendees would often provide an inside look at situations being used as training examples because they were there.
 Even better were the conversations, networking and problem-solving happening among the attendees themselves.

 “The key to this is the networking part,” Scesny declared, adding that troubleshooting, feedback, problem-solving and valuable conversations happen “when these guys get together and they start talking.”

 “It’s not a spectator sport or event.
 The guys are out there working and doing testing.
-It doesn’t get the fanfare like a bus rodeo, you know what I’m saying?” he joked.
+It doesn’t get the fanfare like a bus rodeo, you know what I’m saying?”
+He joked.
 “But the amount of things that people learn that were new, you could just hear them talk about it—and you know you’re going in the right direction.”

 “The benefit is what you see they bring back,” he added.
-“We teach everybody everything we can through training sessions—we use the manufacturers who come in—and hopefully then they go back to their shop and share it, which I know a lot of them did, because I get calls all the time.”
+“We teach everybody everything we can through training sessions—we use the manufacturers who come in—and hopefully then they go back to their shop and share it, which I know a lot of them did because I get calls all the time.”